Kinta-ai/q_learner_test/README.md

   best action is argmin, not argmax (I'm not sure if this is actually the case right now)

-  after 5000 episodes the loss explodes
+  when testing on a hpc node (xeon + tesla p100), after 5000 episodes the loss explodes into 10e5-10e6 range

   still need to convert into a script